 - host and engage in conversation with artists, audiences and local communities to explore the use of our platform and networks to effect real change in our city and the sector.

 - Contracts and Agreements

 The Festival wants to centre ethics and equity in our choice of those suppliers who provide us with services and materials.
-In addition to this goal, we commit to supply our #BlackLivesMatter statement, as standard, with all Liverpool Irish Festival issued contracts, augmenting our existing ‘partnership agreement for inclusivity’, meaning those we work with commit to supporting #BlackLivesMatter agendas.
+We commit to supply our #BlackLivesMatter statement, as standard, with all Liverpool Irish Festival issued contracts, augmenting our existing ‘partnership agreement for inclusivity’, meaning those we work with commit to supporting #BlackLivesMatter agendas.

-The Festival will work hard to create opportunities to make our staff team and the freelance creatives we contract, more representative of the communities in which we work.
+The Festival will work hard to create opportunities to make our staff team (and the freelance creatives we contract), more representative of the communities in which we work.
 As a matter of priority, we will review how we recruit and appoint permanent and freelance, temporary and voluntary contractors and staff.
 We will consult on our organisational language to better understand what barriers we may, unconsciously, create.
-Additionally, we will review how to appoint Black, Asian and minority ethnic people people as Trustees to increase representation on our Festival Board.
+Supplemtenting this work, we will review how to appoint Black, Asian and minority ethnic people people as Trustees to increase representation on our Festival Board.

 We are working to open ourselves to change and be positive and active allies in the #BlackLivesMatter campaign.
 We recommend learning more about the movement, local issues and pursuing self-exploration into unconscious bias and other forms of institutional racism.

 As creative producers and community representatives, the Festival recognises its potential to strengthen communities, enrich lives and transform thinking.
 We take this role seriously and hope this statement evidences our intention to improve systems, support Black people and take on active advocacy in pursuing equity.
 Most importantly, we hope it drives home that #BlackLivesMatter.